cwfparsonson/cwfparsonson.github.io/_projects/6-ultrafast_optical_switch_optimisation.md

 <div style="text-align: justify">

 Information can be encoded in many different media.
-It has long been known that light waves/photons are the best medium for encoding and communicating information
+It has long been known that light waves/photons are the best medium for encoding and communicating information.

-<br/><br/>
 Light is usually communicated by passing it through a glass fibre.
 But how do we control where the light goes such that the information ends up at, and only at, the desired destination?
 The answer is with a switch.

 <br/><br/>
-Optical networks already dominate some areas of communication such as the large fibre optic cables on the seabed that allow internet data to flow across the Atlantic between the USA and Europe.
+Optical networks already dominate modern communication networks such as the large fibre optic cables on the seabed that allow internet data to flow across the Atlantic between the USA and Europe.
 Although we refer to these networks as optical, in fact they are partially still electronic.
 This is because at each mid-way point/node in the network, the optical signal must be converted to an electronic signal as the information is switched towards its destination.
 In long-haul communication, the data flows (packets of data being sent) are long and so don’t have to be routed often, meaning network switches do not have to be able to reconfigure/switch the light at high speeds.
 In data centres, on the other hand, data flows are typically on the order of 10 ns, so slow switches will mean that more time is spent waiting for the network to reconfigure between flows than is spent allowing the flows to be transported.
-The time it takes to reconfigure the network relative to the length of the data packet is referred to as the switching overhead and leads to unacceptable latencies in data centre.
+The time it takes to reconfigure the network relative to the length of the data packet is referred to as the switching overhead and leads to unacceptable latencies in data centres.
 To solve this, fast switches capable of all-optical switching (i.e. no overhead needed for optical-electrical-optical signal conversion) are needed.

 <br/><br/>
 The most promising technology for ultra-fast all-optical switching is the 'semiconductor optical amplifier' (SOA).
 SOAs are relatively simple ‘amplification’ devices, and work in the same way as common everyday lasers; they use the quantum mechanical effects of spontaneous emission, stimulated emission, and stimulated absorption to amplify light and to operate as optical switches and wavelength converters.
 They typically have the following structure: